MCP Servers - The Bridge Between LLMs and Real-World Tools

 import { z } from 'zod';

-At the top of the file, we import three modules.
-McpServer is the main class used to define and manage the server.
-StdioServerTransport provides a transport mechanism for communicating via standard input/output, which is useful for local CLI tools or desktop LLM apps. zod is a schema validation library used here to define structured tool input types.
+Three imports at the top.
+McpServer is the main class for defining and managing the server.
+StdioServerTransport provides a transport mechanism for communicating via standard input/output (useful for local CLI tools or desktop LLM apps). zod handles schema validation for structured tool input types.

 Defining the API Base URL